dbmi-bgm/granite/docs/callers.md

                             genotype in parents.
 This flag extends the output to include these cases
       --SpliceAItag SPLICEAITAG
-                            by default the program will search for "SpliceAI" TAG (SpliceAI=<float>), use this parameter to specify a different TAG | TAG field to be used (e.g. DS_DG) --impact              use VEP "IMPACT" or "Consequence" terms to assign an impact to potential compound heterozygous.
+                            by default the program will search for SpliceAI delta scores (DS_AG, DS_AL, DS_DG, DS_DL) to calculate the max delta score for the variant.
+If a max value is already defined, use this parameter to specify the TAG
+                            | TAG field to be used
+      --impact              use VEP "IMPACT" or "Consequence" terms to assign an impact to potential compound heterozygous.
 If
-                            available, SpliceAI and CLINVAR "CLNSIG" information
+                            available, SpliceAI and ClinVar "CLNSIG" information
                             is used together with VEP
 ```